neefmadeit/CSN150-Cybersecurity-Projects/ESP32CAM-Picture-to-Telegram-Assignment.md

 10. Went to my Telegram account and open a conversation with my bot

 ## Problems / Solutions
+Make sure to use the correct IDBot when obtaning your user ID.
 ## Final Report
 In this tutorial, you’ve learned how to send a photo from the ESP32-CAM to your Telegram account.
 As long as you have access to the internet on your smartphone, you can request a new photo no matter where you are.
 This is great to monitor your ESP32-CAM from anywhere in the world.